luiscruz/course_sustainableSE/2026/p1_measuring_software/g10_daemon_tax.md

 group_number: 10
 title: "The 'Daemon' Tax: An Energy Analysis of Docker and Podman across RESTful and Computational Workloads."
 image: "img/g10_daemon_tax/Docker vs Podman.jpg"
-date: 12/02/2026
+date: 27/02/2026
 summary: |-
   This project compares the energy efficiency of Docker's daemon-based architecture against Podman's daemonless model.
 Using EnergiBridge to monitor full-system energy consumption, the study deploys a realistic RESTful multi-service web application under both runtimes and measures energy across 30 trials each.
-While Docker's mean cumulative energy consumption was slightly higher than Podman's, the Welch t-test did not find this difference to be statistically significant (p = 0.10).
-A medium effect size (Cohen's d = 0.45) and an asymmetric confidence interval suggest the study may be underpowered rather than the effect being truly zero, with implications that scale meaningfully at data-centre level.
+While Docker's mean cumulative energy consumption was slightly higher than Podman's, the Welch t-test did not find this difference to be statistically significant (p = 0.10) and the mean difference's 95% confidence interval includes 0.
+The medium effect size (Cohen's d = 0.45) and the asymmetry of the confidence interval may suggest that different test setups could result in a significant difference, with implications that scale meaningfully at data-centre level.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---

 ## Introduction

 Every time you run `docker run`, a daemon that's been sitting in the background since boot quietly handles the request.
-It manages networking, volumes, image layers — and it never really switches off.
+It manages for instance networking, volumes, and image layers; it never really switches off.
 Podman takes the opposite stance: no daemon, no middleman, just a direct call to the container runtime.

 This architectural difference is well-known.
 Its energy implications are not.
-Data centres already consume roughly 1–2% of global electricity[^1], and container workloads are a growing slice of that.
+Data centres already consume roughly 1-2% of global electricity[^1], and container workloads are a growing slice of that.
 At the scale of millions of deployments, even a small per-container overhead adds up to something meaningful.
-Docker's always-on `dockerd` is a natural suspect — but until now, nobody has measured whether it actually costs you energy during active workloads.
+Docker's always-on `dockerd` is a natural suspect.
+However, until now, nobody has measured whether it actually costs you energy during active workloads.

 We decided to find out.
 We built a realistic multi-service RESTful web application, deployed it under both Docker and Podman, hammered it with 2,000 HTTP requests per trial, and measured full-system energy consumption across 30 runs each.
 The question we set out to answer is simple: **Does Docker's daemon architecture impose a measurable energy penalty compared to Podman's daemonless model during active workloads?**
 The answer is less clear-cut than we expected.
 Specifically: